|Full Name||Donna Howard|

 |Education||B.A., University of Texas at Austin; M.A., University of Texas at Austin|

-Howard serves on the House Appropriations Committee and the House Higher Education Committee; additionally, she serves as vice chair of the House Administration Committee.
-She serves on the Appropriations Subcommittee on Article III (Agencies of Education) and the Subcommittee on Budget Transparency and Reform.
-The Representative previously served as vice chair of the House Culture, Recreation, and Tourism Committee and as a member of the House Technology Committee.
+Donna Howard is the representative of Texas’ House District 48.
+Howard is serving as the vice chair of the Higher Education Committee, and sits on the House Administration Committee and Appropriations Committee and Subcommittee on Article III.
+She previously served as vice chair of the House Culture, Recreation, and Tourism Committee and as a member of the House Technology Committee.

-For her work at the State Capitol on health care, education, environmental protection, and historic preservation, Howard has been honored by community and state organizations, from the Austin Business Journal and the Texas Hospital Association to the Texas Parent-Teacher Association, the Sierra Club and the Heritage Society of Austin.
+Howard legislative focus includes public health and public education, environmental protection and historic preservation.
+Howard has been honored by community and state organizations, from the Austin Business Journal and the Texas Hospital Association to the Texas Parent-Teacher Association, the Sierra Club and the Heritage Society of Austin.
 She also has been recognized as a Distinguished Alumna of both The University of Texas School of Nursing and The University of Texas Department of Kinesiology and Health Education.